 Certificated and classified staff will be trained on practice for Universal Design for Learning and the California English Learner Roadmap, which focus on current ELD research, to support district and site administrators with the implementation of both Integrated and Designated ELD.
-The Special Education teachers, instructional assistants, and administrators will attend a four-session series on how to "Improve Outcomes for English Learners with Disabilities" provided by California Systems of Support SELPA Content Lead.
+The Special Education teachers, instructional assistants, and administrators will participate in training related to improving outcomes for English Learners with Disabilities on an ongoing basis.
 By implementing this process, the ELD Program for English Learners, whether they are Newcomers, Long-Term EL's, etc. will be refined and continually improved.
-For Student Programs, supplemental curriculum materials and training will be provided to school sites which focus on the needs of our Long-Term EL's with an emphasis on the writing domain.
+For Student Programs, supplemental curriculum materials and training will be provided to school sites that focus on the needs of our Long-Term EL's with an emphasis on the writing domain.